Chafalleiro/ETail/README.md

 * Configurable alerts, Text to speech, sound alert, system notifications or popup windows.
 * Configuration and filters load and save in separate files to have several configurations for each kind of log monitoring.
 * Matching lines can be hidden from display.
+* Tabbed interface for loggin multiple files.
+* Server Log monitorig.
+Lauch a server to receive text data from the net.
+* Instanced plugins, servers and monitored logs.
+Each tab run separately.
+* Helpers in Windows and Linux to monitor logs, events, services and hardware metrics.

 This tool comes in two ways, a python script that can be used within a system with Python installed, or a standalone compiled exe (ATM only windows 64 version) that can be downloaded from the releases section.
 The precompiled plugins are also there.